The Similarity Between Pastors and StarsNovember 13, 2019

 - Like the stars in the universe, no two pastors are exactly God calls some pastors to lead massive churches, others to lead medium-sized churches, and still others to lead smaller churches.
 Some pastors are called to be bright lights who are well known to the masses, whereas others are called to have less visibility in smaller churches or communities.
 Regardless of the size of their congregation or ministry, however, pastors are called to shine their light in a way that is consistent with their own unique calling.

-- Like stars, each pastor will be different from every other pastor in his specific characteristics, luminosity, and Each person has his own unique experiences to draw from and his own “spiritual temperature” in God.
+- Like stars, each pastor will be different from every other pastor in his specific characteristics, luminosity, and hue.
+Each person has his own unique experiences to draw from and his own “spiritual temperature” in God.
 Pastors shine with different hues, yet all represent various facets of God’s character.

 - Just as stars have an appointed orbit, God has a predetermined course or an “orbit” for each pastor to follow.
 This would include the details that make a pastor’s call to minister the Gospel distinct and unique, such as where he is called to serve, what culture he is called to impact, and which people he is called to minister to.
-Just as stars cross the paths of other stars, each pastor’s course will cross the paths of other pastors so he can fellowship with and be influenced by Nevertheless, a pastor must be careful not to veer from his own divine call so his light can shine in the area or “orbit” God has ordained for him.
+Just as stars cross the paths of other stars, each pastor’s course will cross the paths of other pastors so he can fellowship with and be influenced by them.
+Nevertheless, a pastor must be careful not to veer from his own divine call so his light can shine in the area or “orbit” God has ordained for him.

 From the facts and symbolic comparisons we’ve read today, we can see there are many similarities between pastors and stars.
 It’s an understatement to say that Christ knew these facts a long time before science knew them — that’s why He used stars symbolically to describe pastoral ministry.